BGTInfinix/ARP_Project/README.md

-# Assignment 2 Nabil Bentefrit
+# Assignment 3 Nabil Bentefrit

 This project is a multi-process system designed to simulate a drone control system.
 It consists of several independent processes, each representing a different aspect of the drone control system.
 The processes communicate with each other using inter-process communication (IPC) mechanisms like pipes.
+Moreover, Drone & Obstacle are connected by sockets with Server that deal with the informations and send them to the correct process via pipes

 ## Table of Contents
 - [Introduction](#introduction)